PSPC-SPAC-buyandsell/von_anchor/README.rst

 `x.(y-1).z-dev-nnn < x.y.z.rc-n <= x.y.z`

-for any release x.y.z, where, to date, z has always been zero.
+for any release x.y.z.
 For example, releases 1.5.0-dev-nnn follow release 1.5 but precede release candidate 1.6.0-rc-n and release 1.6.0.
 Any corresponding von_anchor releases would take version number series 1.6.z.
 The micro (i.e., z in x.y.z), and any numbers beyond, count only VON anchor increments, and have no relation to any external information.

 References
 ==========